 Loosely inspired by the lives of Weather Underground leaders Bill Ayers and Bernadine Dohrn, Lumet’s provocative, emotionally powerful family drama stars Judd Hirsch and Christine Lahti as aging Sixties radicals who’ve spent two decades on the lam after an anti-Vietnam protest bombing.
-When their teenage son, a talented piano prodigy, draws the attention of his high-school music teacher—and of the teacher’s beautiful daughter — the family is forced to call its vagabond lifestyle into question. —Film Society of Lincoln Center

 such a conservative picture – being liberal catches up with you, it makes you want to be normal, hell, it even makes your teenage kid angsty. i don't think this film delves deeply enough into either what it means to live with radical values in this country or the typical notion of what constitutes a 'normal' all-american family.

 A low-key family drama, wrapped around seemingly familiar bunch of subplots.
 In the center of it a portrait of a tired and warn-off hippie generation "eaten by their revolution", running from normal life to stay normal.
 Warm and honest performances by all the actors involved and Lumet's subtle directing carry the movie throughout.